stonecharioteer/blog/_posts/2017-03-22-debroy-letter.md

 But there already *was* war, right?

 I enjoyed the Virata Parva the most.
 Narada's account of Nala and Damayanti was very new to me.
 I'd never heard of them before.
 Narada offering to bestow Dharmaraja with the knowledge of dice games - the knowledge Nala was known - seemed just.
-If only Yudhisthira knew dice before his match with Shakuni.
+If only Yudishtira knew dice before his match with Shakuni.

 > How subtle *is* Dharma?

 The day I finished the Virata Parva, it rained in Hampi.
 In *December!* The cyclone from the Bay of Bengal caught up with me.
 Or, like my aunts claim, King Virata's love for the rain knows no bounds.
-I should read htat portion once a month to save Bangalore from its water woes then.
+I should read that portion once a month to save Bangalore from its water woes then.

 I laughed at the end of that Parva.
 How effortlessly Arjuna dismisses the sons of Dhritarashtra.
 In a poetic way, this should have been the end.